oauthstuff/app2app-evolution/README.md

    }
 }
 ```
+The `generateSignatureHashes` method is found in [AppAuth-Android](https://github.com/openid/AppAuth-Android/blob/0875455b1390c49c4d6b2aaeee01a3cbf93d3407/library/java/net/openid/appauth/browser/BrowserDescriptor.java#L159).

-For this solution, we need, besides the package name, also
+For this solution, as well as the package name, we also need
 the hashes of the certificates that were used to sign the APK.
 This can either be put into the OAuth/OpenID Discovery document or if the
 IDP app uses Android App Links the hash can be found in the